gitops-working-group/gitops-working-group/PRINCIPLES.md

 4. [**The principle of operations through declaration**](#4-operations-through-declaration)

-    When wishing to operate on a software system, a human or software agent will not interact with the running system and modify it directly.
-    Instead, the agent will create a new declarative version of the desired state in the state store.
+    The mechanism through which change is applied to a system by either a human operator or another system is through the creation of a new declarative version of the desired state in the state store, not through directly interacting with the running system.

 ## Introduction